1. What is an Australian native bee?

 Land clearing and landscaping can destroy food sources and nest sites, threatening native bees.
 You could help by planting nectar-rich flowers and providing new nest sites in your garden.

-Good plants for attracting native bees include: Abelia grandiflora, Angophora, Baeckea, Buddleja davidii, Callistemon, Eucalyptus, Grevillea hybrids, Hardenbergia violacea, Lavandula, Leptospermum, Melaleuca and Westringia.
-A bundle of bamboo canes or a block of hardwood drilled with holes (4 to 9 mm wide and 150 mm deep) may also provide valuable new nest sites for your local resin bees and leafcutters.
+Good plants for attracting native bees include: Abelia x grandiflora, Angophora, Baeckea, Buddleja davidii, Callistemon, Eucalyptus, Grevillea hybrids, Hardenbergia violacea, Lavandula, Leptospermum, Melaleuca and Westringia.
+Read more about planting a Bee-Friendly Garden, and about flowers that are loved by native bees.

 Back to top